NorhanAli02/Public-Accountants-WA/README.md

 - Dataset: The dataset used in this analysis contains information about CPAs in Washington State, including their license status, geographic location, license expiration dates, and more.
 - Code: The analysis was conducted using Malloy queries to explore trends in the data.
 Please refer to the .malloynb file for the complete list of queries.

+## 📜 License
+This dataset and accompanying code are released under the **MIT License**.

+You are free to:
+- Use, copy, modify, and distribute the data and code for any purpose.
+- Share it freely with attribution.

+**Disclaimer:** This dataset is provided "as is," without any warranties or guarantees.
+The creators are not responsible for any misuse or misinterpretation of the data.

+See the full [MIT License](LICENSE) for more details.